Simple Content Apps

 <p>My ContentApp alias is: @Model.ContentApp.Alias()</p>

 Contributions to this package are most welcome!
-Please read the Contributing Guidelines.
+Please visit the Contributing page.